 Significant reform progress in recent years

-Considering Mexico’s experience with military and corporatist autocratic rule, the country has made significant progress over the last two decades with regard to electoral competition and its overall regulatory environment, including market-oriented reforms.
+Considering Mexico’s experience with military and corporatist autocratic rule, the country has made significant progress over the last three decades with regard to electoral competition and its overall regulatory environment, including market-oriented reforms.
 Economic and political elites, as well as an increasing share of the middle-class, are technically well qualified, and have gained knowledge on how best to organize the country’s political, economic and social frameworks.
-Mexican policymakers at both the national and regional levels are well trained, internationally experienced and often equipped with high-level qualifications from Western universities.
-Mexico’s tertiary education system is increasingly competitive internationally as are several major firms, including an increasing number in the manufacturing sector.
+Mexican policymakers at both the national and regional levels are often well trained, internationally experienced and regularly equipped with high-level qualifications from high-quality universities.
+Mexico’s tertiary-education system is increasingly competitive internationally as are several major firms, including an increasing number in the manufacturing sector.

-At the same time, Mexico suffers from structural problems that are uncommon among other OECD countries.
+At the same time, Mexico suffers from structural problems that are uncommon among many other OECD countries.
 These challenges mainly relate to the extremely unequal distribution of social benefits and services among the population, such as security and social opportunities.
-The resulting cleavages between geographic regions, rural and urban areas, and social classes are among the most pressing barriers to further socioeconomic progress.
+The resulting cleavages between geographic regions, especially north and south Mexico, rural and urban areas, and social classes are among the most pressing barriers to further socioeconomic progress.
 In addition, uneven state capacity, both geographically and across policy sectors, often undermines the effective and coherent implementation of policies.

-In comparison to most other OECD countries, Mexico’s GDP growth over the last decade was rather slow, the socioeconomic situation was marked by considerable inflation, the lowest tax-to-GDP ratio of any OECD country, and persistently high levels of poverty and inequality.
-The renegotiation of NAFTA constituted the main challenge in 2018 given the country’s dependence on U.S. markets.
+In comparison to many other OECD countries, Mexico’s GDP growth over the last decade was rather slow, the socioeconomic situation was marked by considerable inflation, the lowest tax-to-GDP ratio of any OECD country, and persistently high levels of poverty and inequality.
+The renegotiation of the North American Free Trade Agreement (NAFTA) constituted the main challenge in 2018 given the country’s dependence on U.S. markets.
 Doubts were reduced following the trilateral agreement reached between Mexico, the United States and Canada (USMCA) in the fall of 2018.
 In addition to USMCA, Mexico renewed the free trade agreement with the European Union.

 Microeconomic weaknesses hamper growth

-Despite these positive signs, the microeconomic picture is less positive.
-There is a lack of competition in key domestic sectors, while the labor force remains low-skilled, and the economy is heavily export-oriented and tied completely to the U.S. economy.
+Despite these encouraging signs, the microeconomic picture is less positive.
+There is a lack of competition in key domestic sectors, while the labor force remains low skilled, and the economy is heavily export-oriented and tied completely to the U.S. economy.

 Focus on multilateral agreements

-Internationally, Mexico has been oriented toward multilateral arrangements, in economic and political terms, and is committed to the SDGs and the Paris Agreement, and cooperation with international financial institutions.
+Internationally, Mexico has been oriented toward multilateral arrangements, in economic and political terms, and is committed to the Sustainable Development Goals (SDGs) and the Paris Climate Agreement, and cooperation with international financial institutions.
 However, Mexico lacks the capacity and influence to promote its own global governance initiatives.

 Advances are unevenly distributed

 Within the last generation, Mexico has made significant progress with regard to strengthening political competition and ensuring macroeconomic stability.
 These major achievements were accompanied by an increase in educational attainment among economic and political elites as well as segments of the middle and lower classes.
 However, the benefits of economic and social modernization have been unevenly distributed, and high disparities between regions and social groups remain.
 In this context, the pace of economic development has been too slow in recent years.
-In addition, Mexico has experienced a serious deterioration in domestic security due to failures in the rule of law, including systemic violence and corruption.
-The outgoing government failed to address these challenges.
+In addition, Mexico has experienced a very serious deterioration in domestic security due to failures in the rule of law, including systemic violence and corruption.
+In particular, the war on drugs has led to a situation of high state fragility and even state failure in several Mexican regions.

 Greene, K. (2018).
 Mexico’s Party System Under Stress.
 Journal of Democracy 29, 4, October: 31-42.